Ancestry Visas to the UK

 If at least one of your grandparents was born in the UK, the Isle of Man, or the Channel Islands, regardless of whether they are still alive, you are eligible to apply for a UK Ancestry Visa.

 Before 2006, the visa allowed successful applicants to live and work in any job in the UK for four years.
 These applicants can now apply for an extension on their visa.
 All successful applicants now receive a visa that is valid for a period of five years.
-Employment opportunities are unrestricted; Ancestry Visa holders can work in any jobs throughout the full five year term.
+Employment opportunities are unrestricted; Ancestry Visa holders can work in any job throughout the full five-year term.

-After one year of permanent residency, you may be approved British citizenship.
-You may wish to learn more about UK naturalisation on the UK Visa Bureau web pages.
+After one year of permanent residency, you may be approved as a British citizen.

 What You'll Need